 The comparative performance over time was consistent with regards to the students who started the year and those that finished.
-There was a consistent attendance percentage for Term One and Two.
-Term Three & Term Four saw a small drop off in attendance.
+There was a consistent attendance percentage until the end of Term Three.
+Term Four saw a drop off in attendance